jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

 ### Create nested treemap

 First I defined that the type of visualization I wanted was a `treemap`.

 The global call to `dataLabels` says that, by default, don’t paint any labels in sight.
 This will allow customizing the order of appearance of our labels in each hierarchical layer.

-In addition, I decided to add a bit of a separating border width between each of my categories to make it more apparent where each one started and ended.
+Besides, I decided to add a bit of a separating border width between each of my categories to make it more apparent where each one started and ended.

 Parameter `allowDrillToNode` allows you to click on a point and access to the